AlphaseStudios/AlphaBot/README.md

 # Can I use this bot for myself?
 Yes.
 Tho we would really like to invite our already existing bot to your server you can also download its source and run it yourself.

 ## How do I set it up?
-Download the source code
+Download the source code,
-open your terminal
+open your terminal and
 type
 ```log
 cd Alphabot